Moesif/apidocs/source/index.html.md

 *User-Centric API Analytics*

 This API reference centers around v1 of the Moesif REST APIs and API Client Libs.
-For an overview on the Moesif platform and integration, checkout the [Developer Documentation](/docs)
+For an overview on the Moesif platform, checkout [integration guides](https://www.moesif.com/implementation), or the [developer documentation](/docs) or an

 There are two distinct APIs: